 (Quick Edit settings – ‘Make this post sticky’)

 Tick Make this post sticky …

 (Quick Edit options – ‘Make this post sticky’)

 Update your settings …

-If you are adding a new post or editing your post content, you can make the post sticky by clicking on Publish > Visibility: Public > Edit …
+If you are adding a new blog post or editing an existing entry, you can make the post sticky by clicking on Publish > Visibility: Public > Edit …

 (Publishing section – Visibility > Edit)

 Check ‘Stick this post to the front page’, click OK, and remember to click Update to save your new changes …